-- 13.22 The Bar Council in England and Wales has commissioned field research to be undertaken by an independent team led by Dr Leanne Smith from Cardiff University, to consider the role of fee paid McKenzie Friends in the family courts, the type of work undertaken by fee paid McKenzie Friends, how fee paid McKenzie Friends handle court work, the experience of clients of McKenzie Friends, why they instructed a fee paid McKenzie friend and the nature of the service they receive.
-This research, hopefully, will be due to report in early 2017 and should inform any proposed relaxation of the present strictures. - 13.23 We find no strong view in Northern Ireland that there is any requirement to change the nomenclature of 'McKenzie Friend' to, for example, "court helper" or "litigation friend".
-Whilst some have emphasised the continuing requirement to ensure court rooms are not alien environments and the benefits of plain, simple language, most feel that the removal of this nomenclature which is the word source of much advice and legal authority online for personal litigants would be to their disadvantage and might suggest an unfounded change in the rules. - 13.24 The approach proposed by the Working Group in England & Wales to the creation of specific rules of court to codify the principles and the applicable procedures has much to commend it.
-The law in this area has developed through case law and the use of Practice Notes.
+- 13.23 We find no strong view in Northern Ireland that there is any requirement to change the nomenclature of McKenzie Friend to, for example, "court helper" or "litigation friend".
+Whilst some have emphasised the continuing requirement to ensure courtrooms are not alien environments and the benefits of plain, simple language, most feel that the removal of this nomenclature which is the word source of much advice and legal authority online for personal litigants would be to their disadvantage and might suggest an unfounded change in the rules. - 13.24 The approach proposed by the working group in England and Wales to the creation of specific rules of court to codify the principles and the applicable procedures has much to commend it.
+The law in this area has developed through case law and the use of practice notes.
 An amendment to The Rules of the Court of Judicature (NI) 1980, in terms similar to that proposed in the English Civil Procedure Rules, would bring certainty and clarity to the law.
-It would also serve to prescribe the precise steps which a personal litigant needs to take in order to avail of reasonable assistance, or to seek the court's permission to be represented by a lay advocate.
-Parallel rules would need to be adapted, as appropriate, to other courts. - 13.25 A standard form notice across all the divisions and tiers (there is already a draft for the Queen's Bench Division see Appendix 5), containing the necessary CV or statement from the McKenzie Friend and the signed Code of Conduct, would ensure that the rights and obligations of both the personal litigant and the McKenzie Friend are clear from the outset. - 13.26 If rights of audience or the right to conduct litigation are sought, then a formal application should be required to the court, at the earliest possible stage of the litigation, supported by evidence of the exceptional circumstances said to justify the grant. - 13.27 We believe there is a strong argument that the proposed prohibition on remuneration in England be adopted in Northern Ireland.
-There are obvious risks to the proper administration of justice in any system which permits fee-charging by unqualified, unregulated and uninsured individuals carrying out important activities in the courts.
+It would also serve to prescribe the precise steps that a personal litigant needs to take in order to avail of reasonable assistance, or to seek the court's permission to be represented by a lay advocate.
+Parallel rules would need to be adapted, as appropriate, to other courts. - 13.25 A standard form notice across all the courts, divisions and tiers (there is already a draft for the Queen's Bench Division see appendix 6) containing the necessary CV or statement from the McKenzie Friend and the signed code of conduct, confirming, for example, that they have not received remuneration and are aware of their duties of confidentiality, etc., would ensure that the rights and obligations of both the personal litigant and the McKenzie Friend are clear from the outset.
+The judge should explain carefully the consequences of non-compliance with the duties.
+It should be available in multiple languages and should be preferably signed by both the McKenzie Friend and the personal litigant. - 13.26 If rights of audience or the right to conduct litigation are sought, then a formal application should be required to the court, at the earliest possible stage of the litigation, supported by evidence of the exceptional circumstances said to justify the grant. - 13.27 We believe there is a strong argument that the proposed prohibition on remuneration in England be adopted in Northern Ireland.
+There are obvious risks to the proper administration of justice in any system that permits fee-charging by unqualified, unregulated and uninsured individuals carrying out important activities in the courts.
 A balance must be struck between the rights and needs of the personal litigant, the rights of other parties (whether represented or not) and the overall administration of justice.
+Whilst the Human Rights Commission has questioned the strength of this argument in the absence of empirical evidence, the consensus elsewhere in our responses is that the developments in England and Wales self-evidently will be reflected in Northern Ireland unless steps are taken to meet the danger now.